 An exploration of present-day applications of mathematics focused on developing numeracy.
 Major topics include quantitative reasoning and problemsolving strategies, probability and statistics, and financial mathematics; these topics are to be weighted approximately equally.
 This course emphasizes mathematical literacy and communication, relevant everyday applications, and the appropriate use of current technology.

 Equivalent placement test scores also accepted.
-MTH 95 or MTH 98 accepted.
 Students have the option of taking the co-requisite MTH 105L in place of completing the prerequisites.
-IRW115 may be taken in place of (WR115 and RD115).